cbarkan1/physics-informed-neural-networks/README.md

 This repository contains code to solve the heat equation in high-dimensions using physics-informed neural networks (PINNs).

 * Directories contain code for the heat equation in 1, 2, 4, 6, and 10 spatial dimensions.
-* Each directory contains a jupyter notebook that summarizes the PINN's accuracy.
+* Each directory contains a jupyter notebook (Evaluating_PINN.ipynb) that summarizes the PINN's accuracy.

 The heat equation is: